How to get to Takaoka

 Alternatively, take the Ainokaze Toyama Railway from Toyama Station to Takaoka Station.
 The one way trip takes around 20 minutes and costs 370 yen.
 Both routes are fully covered by the Japan Rail Pass and the Hokuriku Arch Pass.

-Kaetsuno Bus operates buses between Takaoka Station, Shin-Takaoka Station, Gokayama and Shirakawago approximately once every two hours (see timetable).
-The one way ride from Takaoka costs 1000-1200 yen to Gokayama and 1800 yen to Shirakawago.
+Kaetsuno Bus operates local buses between Takaoka Station, Shin-Takaoka Station, Gokayama and Shirakawago approximately once every two hours (see timetable).
+The one way ride from Takaoka costs 1020-1220 yen to Gokayama and 1800 yen to Shirakawago.
+In addition, there are also a few highway buses between Takaoka Station, Shin-Takaoka Station and Shirakawago that do the one way journey in 60-155 minutes and for 1800 yen (see timetable).

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.